chughkirat06/Interconnection-Matrix/README.md

 <H1>Web Crawler</H1>
-This Python script web_crawler.py implements a simple web crawler that crawls a website starting from a given root URL.
+This Python script, web_crawler.py, implements a simple web crawler that crawls a website starting from a given root URL.
 It extracts all internal links from the website and builds an interconnection matrix based on the links between web pages.

 <H2>Usage</H2>
 To use the web crawler: